aptise/peter_sslers/README.md

 ## Does this reformat certs?

 Yes.
 PEM certs are reformatted to have a single trailing newline (via stripping then padding the input).
+This seems to be one of the more common standards people have for saving certs.
+Otherwise certs are left as-is.

 ## Is there a fast way to import existing certs?